full-disclosure/android-luks/README.md

 # Linux host program

-The host application consists of a program that communicates with Android over USB and a LUKS helper script that supplies the decrytion key.
+The host application consists of a program that communicates with Android over USB and a LUKS helper script that supplies the decryption key.
 The `crypttab` needs to be updated manually using a supplied example.
 If LUKS is unable to get the key from USB, it will fall back to your existing passphrase.